constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 - **Question 1**: Can we achieve better query result completeness and lower global query execution time in the context of LTQP by making multiple SPARQL query engines collaborate?

-- **Question 2**: Does the CPU usages and the number of HTTP request for each engine diminish inversely with the increase of engine collaborating?
+- **Question 2**: Does the CPU usages and the number of HTTP request for each engine diminish with the increase of engine collaborating?

 - **Question 3**: How can we prevent multiple query engines from repeating identical calculations over the same data sources?